encoredev/encore/docs/other/vs-heroku.md

 Fans of Heroku will recognize much of the same simplicity in the Encore workflow.
 However, there are several key differences between Encore and Heroku, which make Encore a long term suitable technology choice.

-Encore is designed to be flexible in letting you build your application using infrastructure, and cloud services, not yet natively supported in the Encore framework.
+Encore is designed to be flexible in letting you build your application using infrastructure, and cloud services, not yet natively supported in Encore's Infrastructure SDK.
 This means you can use any type cloud infrastructure, as you normally would, even if it's not a built-in [building block](/docs/primitives/overview).
 The only drawback is that your developer experience will be more conventional, and you will need to manually provision the "unsupported" infrastructure.

 |  | Encore | Heroku |
 | - | - | - |